+HUM-182

-HUM-182 3.00 Digital App-Music, Art,Theatre
+Digital App-Music, Art & Theatre

 This course is designed to give students in the humanities (fine arts) a foundation in contemporary technology and methods used in today's studios.
 The class will cover illustrations, notation, productivity (office), and utility software used by artists, designers, and performers in the daily course of their profession.
-Hardware, from digital drawing tablets and digital cameras to MIDI and copy machines as tools-of-thetrade will be examined.
+Hardware, from digital drawing tablets and digital cameras to MIDI and copy machines as tools-of-the-trade will be examined.
 Students will learn to create digital portfolios.
-No pre-requisite.

-HUM-185 3.00
+HUM-185